container-job-runner/fedora-sc-builder/README.md

 ```console
 cjr stack:build stack-fedora-basic
 ```
-To configure the software list see [the customization section](#Customization) below.
+**By default this stack does not install any dependencies**.
+To configure the software list see the following [customization](#Customization) section.

-## Description

-This stack creates a non-root user with matching user id and group id as the host user, and uses dnf to install basic support for any subset of the following:

-1. **Languages**
-   - c, c++
-   - Fortran
-   - Python 3
-   - Julia
-   - R
-   - latex
-2. **Libraries**
-   - Matplotlib
-   - BLAS, LAPACK
-   - OPENMPI
-   - x11
-3. **dev environments**
-   - Jupyter notebook, Jupyter lab
-   - Theia IDE
-   - vim, git, vim, emacs, tmux
-4. **Package Managers**
-   - spack

-Note: configuration for Jupyter is stored in a bound folder inside the stack directory.

 ## Customization

-**By default this stack does not install any dependencies**.
 By editing the args in config.yml and setting fields to `TRUE` you can enable any of the items listed above.
 For example, by changing the following fields in config.yml
 ```yaml
 # ---- languages -----------------------------------------------------------
 LANG_C: "TRUE"